Voices of Change Project

 problem.
 Students will conduct research to fully understand the problem they’re facing and create an organization that

 positively promotes social change.
-They will collaborate as a group, using each team member’s strengths, to educate others and to take action to combat the problem.
-At the end of the project, students will present their work to other groups, and will hopefully continue
+They will collaborate as a group, using each team member’s strengths, to educate others and take action to combat the problem.
+At the end of the project, students will present their work to other groups and will hopefully continue

 their project upon returning home.

 For example, JrNYLC alumni Brandon Greene transformed his Voices of Change project into a real organization, A Better